PCN: A Deep Learning Approach to Jet Tagging Utilizing Novel Graph Construction Methods and Chebyshev Graph Convolutions: Results

 For implementation, we employ the AdamW optimizer \cite{4} with a learning rate of 1e-3.
 Both models are given a maximum of 500 epochs to train over.
 A convergence threshold is set to 0.0001, and 10 epochs are given to a model for an improvement in validation loss greater than the convergence threshold.
 If the improvement is not greater, training is stopped.

 PCN and PCN-Lite are evaluated on their accuracy and area under the ROC curve (AUC) to quantify overall performance.
-We additionally analyze the area under the precision-recall curves (AUPR) for each model.
+We also analyze the area under the precision-recall curves (AUPR) for each model.
 AUPR is a critical metric for jet tagging to assess how well a model can identify positive instances of a jet without accidentally classifying background instances as positive (false-positive).
+In addition, the background rejection metric is calculated for each class, as it is directly related to the discovery potential in high-energy physics experiments \cite{3}.
+Background rejection is only calculated for PCN and follows the methodology described in \cite{3}.
 Table 1 summarizes the accuracy of PCN and PCN-Lite.

 PCN outperforms PCN-Lite in accuracy across all classes.
 A noticeable trend is the consistency of performance between both PCN and PCN-Lite.
 Both the PCN and PCN-Lite architectures were most accurate in classifying \textit{t$\rightarrow$blv} jets and \textit{H$\rightarrow$lvqq'} jets and were most inaccurate in classifying \textit{Z$\rightarrow$q$\overline{q}$} jets.
 Table 2 summarizes the AUC of PCN and PCN-Lite.